ros2/ros2_documentation/source/About-package-documentation.rst

 All released ROS packages are automatically added to docs.ros.org and `ROS Index <https://index.ros.org/>`_.
 If you would like to enable or configure your own package, see `Documenting a ROS package <https://docs.ros.org/en/lyrical/How-To-Guides/
 Documenting-a-ROS-2-Package.html>`_.

-Core ROS packages:

-* `rosdoc2 <https://docs.ros.org/en/rolling/How-To-Guides/Documenting-a-ROS-2-Package.html>`_: Tool for documenting a ROS package.
-QUESTION FOR THE REVIEWER: IN THE SPREADSHEET THERE IS A QUESTION MARK NEXT TO THIS ENTRY.
-DO WE NEED TO INCLUDE IN THIS LIST?

-QUESTION FOR THE REVIEWER: ARE THERE ANY OTHER CORE ROS PACKAGES THAT WE CAN LIST HERE?

-Community-contributed packages:

-QUESTION FOR THE REVIEWER: ARE THERE ANY COMMUNITY-CONTRIBUTED PACKAGES THAT WE CAN LIST HERE?

 Related content (placeholder)
 -----------------------------